 Python does not have a library signature checking mechanism but its API provides functions and classes to help ensure that the signature of the extension matches the expected call arguments and types.
-See Subprogram Signature Mismatch [OTR].
+See 6.34 Subprogram Signature Mismatch [OTR].

-E.48.2 Guidance to language users
+6.49.2 Guidance to language users

 Use only trusted modules as extensions; and